Human Optimization 101

 If you need an app, try Headspace and go next level.
 It's meditation, but super approachable and you don't need to know anything about anything before trying it.
 It guides you through a little 10 minute R&R sesh each day to clear your head and get some distance from the daily grind.

 #4: Bonus for nerds like me

-If you want to get all scientific and stuff, one of my favorite apps of all time is called HRV4Training, which tracks the health of your heart and nervous system.
+If you want to get all scientific and stuff, you can try our app Healthzilla too, which tracks the health of your heart and nervous system.
 No hardware needed, it uses the camera on your smartphone to measure from your fingertip.
 Even if you don't train that often, it'll give you insight into how stress, sleep and business travel affect your body.
 The key is to know when you're pushing too hard, and when you can comfortably turn up the heat and crush it!
 Of course, if you have a wearable device like Apple Watch, Oura, or Fitbit we’ll analyze all that data too!

 Now drop that damned excel macro, start breathing, and leave the office early to hit the gym! #winning